Taskomater/tasker_config_utils/README.md

 	- `<mid1>` defines the exit task id of the profile.
 	- `<nme>` defines the unique name of the profile.

 	The `<mid0>` and `<mid1>` tags will only exist if a task is actually set as the profile entry or exit task.
-Atleast one needs to be defined.
+At least one needs to be defined.
 If either tags exists and the task id in the tag is not referencing a named task, then it must be referencing an anonymous task.

 	*Optional Sub Nodes:*
 	- `App` defines the info for an Application Context.